5 Proven Ways to Fix Unable to Play Video Error in PPT

 To guarantee smooth playback, follow these best practices:

-Pro Tip: Test your presentation on the intended device to ensure optimal performance.
+- Test your presentation on the device you'll use for presenting.